I want to start iodine, but how much of which kind?

 Eventually I tried some 3rdi Solutions brand Lugols, which is available on ebay.
 I noticed right away it was a bit stronger than J. Crow, but some people have claimed its stronger than many brands.
 There are actually several ways to interpret Lugols recipe, so I suspect some people end up aiming for certain strengths, but being off by a little bit.

-Due to these several minor issues with most brands of Lugols, some people prefer to stick with brands that have a more professional looking brand and website etc. Miss Lizzy’s Thiodine Lugols liquid is a good example of this.
+Due to these several minor issues with most brands of Lugols, some people prefer to stick with iodine that has a more professional looking brand and website etc. Miss Lizzy’s Thiodine Lugols liquid is a good example of this.
 This iodine costs a bit more than some cheaper brands of Lugols, but Miss Lizzy is well known.
 Their special for 2 bottles for $89 is a pretty good deal though, as this stuff lasts us a long time. https://www.misslizzyhealth.com/products/thiodine-strongest-lugols-iodine-liquid-for-thyroid

 High dose may have benefits, but carries risks if someone has a potent toxicity like mercury.
 Moving up low and slow allows us to potentially sense a potent toxicity before possibly dislodging it at a high rate.